Naltar Wildlife Sanctuary

 The Naltar Wildlife Sanctuary is a protected area located in the Naltar Valley near Nomal, in Gilgit-Baltistan, Pakistan.
-The Sanctuary was created on 22 November 1975 and consists of a steep-sided forested valley with high mountains on either side.
-A small number of Astor markhor are found here as well as other large mammals.
+The sanctuary was created on 22 November 1975 and consists of a steep-sided forested valley with high mountains on either side.
+The sanctuary is home to a number of large mammals, including a small number of Astor markhor.

 Location

 Naltar Wildlife Sanctuary is situated in Naltar Valley close to Hunza Valley, a mountainous valley in the Gilgit-Baltistan region of Pakistan, about 45 km from the city of Gilgit.

 The sanctuary

-Naltar Wildlife Sanctuary was created on 22 November 1975.
+Naltar Wildlife Sanctuary was designated as a protected area on 22 November 1975.
 It occupies an area of 27206 hectare and adjoins two other protected areas, Sher Quillah Game Reserve and Pakora Game Reserve, the total area of all three being over 50000 ha.
 Naltar Valley is a fluvio-glacial valley with a U-shaped cross section higher up and a V-shaped cross section lower down.
 It is aligned from northwest to southeast and has high mountains on either side.
-The sanctuary extends from the valley bottom up to 5900 m at Shanni Glacier.
+The sanctuary extends from the valley floor up to 5900 m at Shani Glacier.
 The precipitation varies between 254 and 381 mm and the winters are very cold, with the higher reaches of the river freezing.